agkozak/bettybolton.co.uk/discography.md

 	<h3>1.
 Session Headers</h3>

-	<p>Capital letters represent band names and personal names that actually appear on the record labels, whereas mixed-case names do not appear on the labels and represent research and aural evidence.
+	<p>Capital letters represent band names and personal names that actually appear on the record labels, whereas mixed-case names do not appear on the labels and reflect research and aural evidence.
 Other information on the labels (e.g., &ldquo;vocal chorus&rdquo; or &ldquo;with piano&rdquo;) is provided in lowercase, with details not on the label (such as the name of an uncredited musical director) appearing in parentheses.
 Any information after the first period in a session header is entirely supplemental and will not be found on the record label.</p>

 	<p>When an important detail (e.g., &ldquo;with speaking by Jay Wilbur&rdquo;) is true of one or more recordings made at a session, but not of all of them, the detail will be marked with a hyphen and a number in parentheses in the session header (e.g., &ldquo;(-1)&rdquo;) and also below in the individual song entries.</p>